26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Location: Spiti Tehsil, Lahaul and Spiti district

 How to reach Langza Village: Langza is among the remotest places to visit in Spiti Valley but is still rather easily accessible from Kaza which is just an hour’s ride away (16 km) from it.
 No state-run buses ply on this route so you either have to drive there in your own vehicle or rent a car/jeep in Kaza.

 Things to do in Langza Village: Snow Leopard sighting, stargazing, fossil hunting, camping, shopping for handicrafts, learning Zama pottery, exploring ancient monasteries

 8. Kungri Monastery

-Built in the 14th century, the monastery is nestled in the narrow Pin Valley and is famed for bewitching its visitors with its burst of colours and detailed Tibetan artwork that adorns its halls.
+Built-in the 14th century, the monastery is nestled in the narrow Pin Valley and is famed for bewitching its visitors with its burst of colors and detailed Tibetan artwork that adorns its halls.

 Upon your visit to this beautiful gompa, you’ll find everything from a rich collection of silk paintings, intricately carved figurines, sacred books, and impressive wall paintings, all depicting tales of Buddhist deities and sacred Tibetan scriptures.

 But that’s not all that attracts Kungri vagabonds to Kungri.
 Many people visit Kungri in the month of July each year to witness the traditional performances of the ‘Devil Dance’ and the ‘Sword Dance’, both integral elements of the Nyingmapa tradition.